-- six monthly trial-specific questionnaires (by telephone or electronically) - electronic linkage to health registry data and death records - 24hr Freephone service - manual searches of electronic health records - LCC staff
+- six monthly trial-specific questionnaires (by telephone or, where necessary, medical records) - electronic linkage to health registry data and death records - 24hr Freephone service - manual searches of electronic health records - LCC staff

 Participants will have a card with details of the trial, CCO contact information and the Freephone number to facilitate reporting of any events.
 Data for AEs will be collected from the point of screening an individual up until the final registry linkages and questionnaires are completed.